Winners of Culture Pioneers Awards 2021 announced!by

 The Culture Pioneers Virtual Awards show proved to be a fantastic night of celebration on 18th November.
 The profession waited with bated breath as hosts Perry Timms, Laura Overton, Becky Norman and Blaire Palmer announced the four winners of the Culture Pioneers Awards 2021.
 We can now disclose the evening’s big winners.

-At last Thursday's awards ceremony, the winners of this year's Culture Pioneer Awards were finally unveiled.
+At last Thursday's awards ceremony, the winners of the 2021 Culture Pioneers Awards were finally unveiled.
 We can now reveal the winners to you and share their outstanding achievements.

 Across our four categories – Wellbeing, Inclusion, Innovation and Learning – we received over 100 entries from individuals and teams committed to culture change.
 Entries were submitted from organisations of all sizes – from start-ups through to large enterprises – across a wide range of industries, including technology, consumer goods and health, as well as the public and charity sectors.